Frequently Asked Questions

 - Apartment, motel and hotel equipment including furniture, exercise equipment, appliances, lighting, and decorative items.

-- Electronic equipment, such as sound systems, alarm systems, musical instruments, fax machines, computers, camera
+- Electronic equipment such as sound systems, alarm systems, musical instruments, fax machines, computers, camera equipment.

 Inventories that are for sale or resale at wholesale, retail or consignment, leasehold improvements, motor vehicles that are registered under the Provisions of the Motor Vehicle Code (except for manufactured homes), and aircraft registered under the Aircraft Registration Act, etc. (NMSA 7-36-8)